CM4all/workshop/doc/index.rst

   default, the hostname is used.
 * :envvar:`concurrency`: How many jobs shall this node concurrently?
   Rule of thumb: number of CPUs, not much more.
+* :envvar:`spawn`: opens a block (with curly braces), which configures the process spawner:

+  * :envvar:`allow_user`: allow child processes to impersonate the given user
+  * :envvar:`allow_group`: allow child processes to impersonate the given group
 * :envvar:`workshop`: opens a block (with curly braces), which configures a Workshop database: